jimpouwels/game-engine/README.md

 }
 ```

 When the active animation becomes `throttling`, the game engine will start switching between sprite `spaceship-thrust1.png` and `spaceship-thrust2.png` every 0.05 seconds (`spriteSwapIntervalInSeconds`).
-This value has to be passed to the `Graphic` constructor.
+This value has to be passed to the `AnimatedGraphic` constructor.
 Keep in mind that bringing the `spriteSwapIntervalInSeconds` value below the duration of a frame (dependent on fps), there will no longer be a noticable difference in swapping speed.

 #### doOnUpdate and doOnFrame
-For each class extending from Graphic, you have to implement the following functions:
+For each class extending from AnimatedGraphic, you have to implement the following functions:

-- `doOnUpdate(float elapsedTime)`: Perform all the logic that is required to update the state of the Graphic (e.g. move the sprite across the screen or switch to a different animation).
+- `doOnUpdate(float elapsedTime)`: Perform all the logic that is required to update the state of the AnimatedGraphic (e.g. move the sprite across the screen or switch to a different animation).
-- `doOnFrame(float elapsedTime)`: Perform all the logic that is required to render the Graphic.
+- `doOnFrame(float elapsedTime)`: Perform all the logic that is required to render the AnimatedGraphic.
 For simple cases, you don't have to do anything here.

+#### Shapes

 #### Concurrency
-Updating the state of an Graphic and rendering it takes place on two different threads.
+Updating the state of an AnimatedGraphic and rendering it takes place on two different threads.
 Keep the following in mind:

-- A Graphic will never be rendered while it's in updating state.
+- An AnimatedGraphic will never be rendered while it's in updating state.
 This means, that as long as the `doOnUpdate` function is running, that sprite will not get rendered until that function completes.
-- A Graphic will never be updated while it's in rendering state.
+- An AnimatedGraphic will never be updated while it's in rendering state.
 This means, that as long as the `doOnUpdate` function is running, that sprite will not get updated until that function completes.

-### Sprite

 ### Timing
 // Utilities